wilmoore/vagrant-init/readme.md

 Vagrant Init
 ============================================================

-A minimalist's vagrant project to jumpstart your VM projects.
-Starts simple with a bash script but you can configure Puppet, Chef, or any other provisioner that you like.
+A minimalistic approach to bootstrapping a vagrant project.
+Start simple with the included bash script provisioning.

+It is up to you to enhance the provisioning script or configure Puppet, Chef, or any other provisioner supported by vagrant.

 Requirements (install first)